So you want to go to market with an Internet of Things products. The odds are stacked against you. The average lead

 See our LoRaWAN Docs

 minutes, build a prototype in 1 hour and a proof of concept in one day.
-They are accompanied with numerous explanation
+Our products are accompanied with numerous explanation

-videos and content to save you time and money.
+videos and content to save time and money.

-Start with a prototype for your idea.
-Make it work first and make it perfect later.
+Start prototyping your idea.
+Make it work first, make it perfect later.
 The first tangible version

-of your product will make you go through all kinds of hurdles which you may not have thought of earlier.
+of your solution will make you go through all kinds of hurdles which you may not have thought of earlier.

 This allows you to communicate the idea to your stakeholders and gather their feedback.
 Keep your costs low in